Chapter 1: A Low Standing Some-None

 This was the man who had pressed a blade against his throat.

-“You had better be worth my time,” Rraos’ sudden declaration snapped Jyevodirr out of his scrutiny.
+“You had better be worth my time!”

-Rraos swept past Jyevodirr without a delay, choosing a brightly lit corner to sit at.
+When Jyevodirr paused with uncertainty within the room, Rraos swept past him and chose a brightly lit corner to sit at.
 An attendant came rushing forward, but the Arroxath youth dismissed him with an offhand wave.
-He followed up that movement with a few wiggles of his pointer and index at Jyevodirr, indicating he was being summoned.
-The young man did as he was directed, taking a seat opposite to the older youth.
+He immediately followed up that gesture with a few wiggles of his pointer and index at Jyevodirr, indicating he was being summoned.

-Jyevodirr looked around, sponging up the atmosphere in the room.
+The young man did as he was directed, quickly taking a seat opposite to the older youth.
+Once seated, he let his eyes drift away, sponging up the atmosphere in the room.
 It was a nicer place than anywhere he had ever been to.
-In this consideration, he was excepting one place he had visited half a month ago as a guard for Qaiz’rra Vaong’rr.
-He had to, since that was another establishment owned by the Arroxatha.
+Maybe except that one meeting room he had visited half a month ago as a guard.
+But that could not count, since it was another establishment owned by the Arroxatha.

+The lighting in this room was also placed with artistic precision.
 Large, radiant lights sat within glass shells along the wall, all spaced apart in regular intervals.
 Between them, dimmer lights glowed softly, casting only the softest illumination around them.
 The ceiling overhead held a grander display, where numerous individual lights in their glass shells were twisted and fused into spiralling chandeliers of different forms and sizes, their intricate arrangements weaving a complex, interconnected design.
 Dark walls gleamed under this tapestry of light and shadow, while the floor, dense slabs of polished volcanic rocks, reflected the lights above like a calm lake reflecting the starry sky.

 Rraos’ reaction to the question was as expected.
 His breathing became shallow, pupils dilated and fists bunched up.